Sturbridge, Mass. Separatist Church

 Circa 1749 fifteen of these members chose to separate themselves from the First Church.
 Termed "Separates" and later "New Lights", these members left the church.
 A vote was held by the church requesting those separating themselves from the church to give their reasons for doing so in writing.

 Those termed "New Lights" were generally parishioners who, influenced by The First Great Awakening to a new religious zeal, separated from their more staid churches, often creating new churches more in line with this new religious fervor.
 These separating "New Lights" were also sometimes called, more simply, "Separatists".
-In Sturbridge, the Separatists or "Separates", as they refer to themselves in these documents, went on to establish the Baptist Church of Sturbridge.
+In Sturbridge, the Separatists or "Separates", as they refer to themselves in the documents below, went on to establish the Baptist Church of Sturbridge.
+Both churches continue today as part of the Federated Church of Sturbridge and Fiskdale.